Japanese maple bonsai care

 Rather important is the susceptibility of the Japanese maple for fungi (Verticillium).
 Does not happen too often, but is dangerous for a Japanese maple bonsai.
 Watch for sudden appearance of flaccid leaves or the sudden death of entire branches.

 Since a treatment with fungicides is almost impossible, should be well prevented.
 For this it is important to only trim Japanese maple bonsai with clean bonsai tools.
 Also with root cuts.
-When potting (for root cutting) you should use an old bonsai scissors as this is dull quickly and then no longer suitable for pruning bonsai.
+When potting (for root cutting) you should use an old bonsai scissors as this is dull quickly and then no longer suitable for pruning the top.
 Sealing the cuts with wound sealant can reduce the likelihood of infestation.

-Acer palmatum can be propagated by tree seeds or cuttings.
+Acer palmatum can be propagated by seeds or cuttings.
 But Japanese maples are genetically very variable and propagating seeds leads to bad results.
 It is better to buy a suitable young plant.

 Sometimes a Japanese maple from the garden (or a branch of it) can be propagated by air-layering.
 It's a good way to get raw material quickly and works well with the Japanese maple.